 — How Your Referrals Help the Kids

-As I share with you each month, we are on a mission to raise $25,000 for Children’s Hospital Los Angeles Helping Hands Fund.
-We do this by donating a portion of our income.
-Children’s does great work in helping kids overcome cancer and other life threatening diseases.
-In fact Kids under their care are 300% more likely to enter into remission IF they can get into the recovery center.
-BUT the Recovery Center depends on Sponsorships and Donations to keep rolling.
-So, YOUR REFERRALS REALLY DO HELP THE KIDS…
+My heart breaks for many young people and families who will not be able to enjoy this fun time of the year out trick or treating or going to Halloween parties.
+As you know, tragedy falls on many in this life.
+Tragedies like sickness, cancers and other nasty diseases.
+We aim to do what we can to help kids who are unable to get out and have fun right now, due to these evil health problems.
+We are still on a mission to raise $25,000 for the Children’s Hospital Los Angeles Helping Hands Fund.
+We do this by donating to them a portion of our income from homes we sell.
+As you know Children’s Hospital Los Angeles does great work in helping kids fight through and survive nasty diseases like cancer, Non-Hodgkin’s lymphoma, leukemia and others.
+Kids under their care are 300% more likely to enter into remission IF they can get into the recovery center.
+BUT, the Recovery Center survives on Sponsorships and Donations.
+So YOUR REFERRALS REALLY DO HELP THE KIDS…

 Who do you know considering buying or selling a home you could refer to my real estate sales team?